daserzw/satosa-oidc-to-saml/README.md

 ### SAML 2.0 backend

-The next configuration file to set up is the `saml2_backend.yaml`, that configures the SAML 2.0 Service Provider side of the proxy as well as creates the SP metadata that will be used to register the SP in your SAML 2.0 identity federation (it can also be exchanged with just one IdP, but that is out of the scope of this tutorial).
+The next configuration file to set up is the `saml2_backend.yaml`, that configures the SAML 2.0 Service Provider side of the proxy as well as being used to create the SP metadata needed to register the SP in your SAML 2.0 identity federation (it can also be exchanged with just one IdP, but that is out of the scope of this tutorial).